 This course encompasses the characteristics and benefits of a well-planned maintenance program.
-This course will cover the tools and procedures needed to perform a proper preventive maintenance inspection (PMI).
+This course will cover the tools and procedures needed to perform a proper preventive maintenance inspection (PMI) on diesel powered heavy/medium/light duty trucks and construction equipment.